dmbarbour/wikilon/docs/AboutAO.md

 Linking - the mechanical step of substituting a `{%word}` token by its evaluated definition - is performed only insofar as it enables evaluation to proceed.
 AO should not link if it just results in a trivial inlining of code.

 Preserving link structure ensures human-meaningful symbols remain in our evaluated results.
 Further, these symbols will frequently have ad-hoc associative structure like `word.doc` and `word.type` useful for both humans and software agents that might render, extract, or otherwise interact with a definition.
 Preserving link structure is essential for Awelon project's application models.

+Developers may freely leverage *arity annotations* to control preservation of link structure.

 ### Distributed Linking and Localization